chg-training/chg-training-resources/docs/sequence_data_analysis/building_an_ngs_pipeline/tips_and_tricks.md

 ### Solutions

-My solution to this tutorial can be found
+A complete solution to this tutorial can be found
 [in this folder](https://github.com/chg-training/chg-training-resources/tree/main/docs/sequence_data_analysis/building_an_ngs_pipeline/solutions).

+Warning: this is a full solution!

 (As mentioned above, I used a rename-files-at-the end strategy so this might look a bit different to yours.)